If I buy a home at a foreclosure sale in Kentucky, can its owners later "redeem" the house?

 As part of the foreclosure process, the court will order an appraisal.
 Prior to the sale, the master commissioner (the party conducting the sale) typically informs the public of the value of the real estate.
 If the winning bid at the sale exceeds two-thirds of the appraised value, there is no redemption period and the owners can't get the home back.

 Therefore, one way to ensure that the homeowners can’t take the home away from you after the foreclosure sale by redeeming it is to bid more than two-thirds of the value at the sale.

 How Much the Foreclosed Homeowners Must Pay to Redeem

-In order to redeem the property, the foreclosed homeowners would have to pay the court clerk the purchase price that the winning bidder at the foreclosure sale paid, plus 10% per annum interest (Ky.
+In order to redeem the property, the foreclosed homeowners would have to pay the court clerk the purchase price that the winning bidder at the foreclosure sale paid, plus 10% per annum interest and some costs (Ky.
 Rev. Stat. § 426.530(1)).
 If the homeowners redeem, you’d get a refund of the money you paid for the home.

 Redemption hardly ever takes place.
 First of all, the purchaser at the sale can extinguish the redemption right simply by making a high enough bid.
 Secondly, even if there is a redemption period, the homeowners who couldn’t make their mortgage payments would have to find a way to come up with enough money to cover the purchase price, plus interest.

 It's also possible, but not common, for the IRS to redeem the home after a foreclosure if there was a federal tax lien on the property.
 (If homeowners don’t pay their income taxes, the IRS can get a lien on the home.
 When this lien is foreclosed, the IRS gets a right of redemption.)
 The IRS gets a redemption period of: